 - Blend well for a fine smooth mix and it's ready to use.

 - When you apply your natural hair conditioner to your hair, cover it up with a shower cap and let it sit for an hour, then you can wash it off with warm water.

 @dephne Madyara shares how to make your own natural hair conditioner in this tutorial:

 Making Your Own Natural Hair Cream

 Natural hair requires special care and handling.
 Using regular hair cream isn't recommended, you would have to invest in hair creams which strengthens your hair and restores damaged hair as well as split ends.
-The perks of natural hair creams is that you get to watch them, add shine to your curls, lock in moisture and also prevent frizzy hair.
+The perks of natural hair creams are that you get to watch them, add shine to your curls, lock in moisture, and also prevent frizzy hair.

 What you need to make your natural hair cream